g0dd4rd/Anthony/README.md

 # Anthony
-Anthony is an accessibility tool that enables visually impaired people to issue voice commands to their computer.
+Anthony is an accessibility tool that enables visually and physically handicapped people to issue voice commands to their computer.
 Anthony is suppposed to be cross-platform, working on Linux, Mac and Windows.